SALWALD - BÄTTCHRIZJI

 Author´s Tip / Recommendation of the author

-Enjoy a refreshment on the cosy terrace of the Salwald restaurant.
-Or how about a visit to the saffron museum in Mund?
+Enjoy a refreshment on the cozy terrace of the Salwald restaurant.
+Or how about a visit to the Safran Museum in Mund?

 Safety guidelines